This whole wheat pizza dough is soft, chewy and crispy all at the same time. Super easy to whip up and can be made in less than an hour!

 - The dough doesn’t need to rise much, it just needs to puff up a bit.
 This takes anywhere from 20 to 60 minutes.

-- You can sprinkle a little bit of cornmeal on the bottom of your pan if you aren’t using a pizza stone.
+- You can sprinkle a little bit of cornmeal on the bottom of your pan if you aren’t using a baking stone.
 This helps the dough to not stick to the bottom of the pan.

-More Tasty Pizza Recipes
+More Pizza Recipes

-HUNGRY FOR MORE?
+Browse allHUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!

 Whole Wheat Pizza Dough